KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 If no value is specified for a particular species, the default value zero is used.
 One can set the default values using the generic species
-names: , , and .
-In order to use coherent units for concentration and rate coefficients, it is sometimes necessary to multiply each value by a constant factor.
-This factor can be set by using the generic name .
+names: :code:`VAR_SPEC`, :code:`FIX_SPEC`, and :code:`ALL`.
+In order
+to use coherent units for concentration and rate coefficients, it is sometimes necessary to multiply each value by a constant factor.
+This factor can be set by using the generic name :code:`CFACTOR`.
 Each of the initial values will be multiplied by this factor before being used.
 If is omitted, it defaults to one.

-The information gathered in this section is used to generate the subroutine (see Sect. `4.1.3 <#sec:output-init>`__).
+The information gathered in this section is used to generate the subroutine (see the section entitled :ref:`Initialize`).
 In more complex 3D models, the initial values are usually taken from some input files or some global data structures.
 In this case, may not be needed.